 The decision to continue to buy into a service level agreement with Durham County Council has proved invaluable.
 The structure of meetings has improved with up to date documentation being circulated in plenty of time for Trustees to take the information on board before meetings.
-As at the end of August 2023, the Academy Board had 3 vacancies but 2 were filled very quickly at the start of the new term.
+As at the end of August 2024, the Academy Board had no vacancies.